TheOdinProject/.github/profile/README.md

 [The Odin Project (TOP)](https://www.theodinproject.com/) is an open-source curriculum for learning full-stack web development.
 We help users learn the skills and build the impressive portfolio of projects they need to get hired as a web developer.

+Our [contributing guide](https://github.com/TheOdinProject/.github/blob/main/CONTRIBUTING.md) has all the steps to help you begin contributing to our curriculum and web app!
+Be sure to read it - and any repo specific guides - thoroughly.

 ---
 <sub> Want to contribute to this page?
 See my [source code here](README.md) :rocket:</sub>